indiayz/indiayz-ai/docs/media.md

 ## Notes

 - Downloads are processed server-side
-- Client never runs yt-dlp locally
+- Client never runs indiayz locally
 - Safer and faster for developers